grafana/agent/docs/sources/flow/concepts/configuration_language.md

 }
 ```

-River was designed with the following requirements in mind:
+River is designed with the following requirements in mind:

 * _Fast_: The configuration language must be fast so the component controller can quickly evaluate changes.
 * _Simple_: The configuration language must be easy to read and write to minimize the learning curve.